PGA HOPE Charlotte-Pineville

 Address: 10401 Cadillac St, Pineville, NC 28134

-Closest to the Pin League Format: Two‑person team competition on designated par‑3 holes.
-Each player takes three attempts per turn, and the team’s best shot is recorded for the PGA HOPE Charlotte leaderboard.
+Closest to the Pin League Format: Individual competition on designated par‑3 holes.
+Each player takes three attempts per turn, and the team’s best shot is recorded for the leaderboard.
 Distances will vary from 50 to 200 yards.
 Participants can connect with the app to qualify for global leaderboards.
 Hole‑in‑one opportunities are always in play.

 Toptracer FAQs